d-bl/GroundForge/docs/p2t/readme.md

 ### Reshaping stitches

-When widening the green squares in the drawing above by 50%, we get the bounding boxes for the currently generated thread stitches.
+When widening the green squares in the drawing above by 50%, we get bounding boxes for the currently generated thread stitches.
 That works well for a plain Torchon ground.
 As an alternative to some matrix transformation to distort the stitches after creation, we could start the kissing paths as shown in blue below.